jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 def predict(self, tensor) -> pd.DataFrame:
 ```

-To pass a tensor to a deployed model, you must send a JSON representation of the tensor.
-For example, if you used curl, the request would look like this:
+To pass a tensor to a deployed model, send a JSON representation of the tensor.
+For example, using curl, the request would look like this:

 ```shell
 curl -i –header "Content-Type: application/json" –request POST –data '{"instances": [1]}' jfrogml_rest_url